 Although the editor and publisher of this Catalog have made every reasonable effort to attain factual accuracy herein, no responsibility is assumed for editorial, clerical or printing errors or errors occasioned by mistakes.
 The editor and publisher have attempted to present information that, at the time of preparation for printing, most accurately described the course offerings; faculty information; academic and administrative policies, procedures, regulations and requirements; and the support services of the college.
 Information on program graduation rates is available on TTC's website.
 This Catalog does not constitute a contract between TTC and its students or applicants for admission or with any other person.
-TTC reserves the right to change, without notice, any statement in this Catalog, including, but not limited to, statements concerning tuition, fees, charges, academic regulations and requirements, or any other college activity or program.
+TTC reserves the right to change, without notice, any statement in this Catalog, including, but not limited to, statements concerning tuition, fees, charges, academic regulations and requirements, course cancellations, class size, instructors, curricula, calendars, credits, or any other college activity or program.
 Changes will become effective whenever the appropriate TTC authorities so determine.